tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-win.md

 - [image2disk](https://artifacthub.io/packages/tbaction/tinkerbell-community/image2disk) - to write the image to a block device.
 - Our custom action that will cause a system reboot into our new Operating System.

+> Important: Don't forget to pull, tag, and push `quay.io/tinkerbell-actions/image2disk:v1.0.0` prior to using it.

 ```
 version: "0.1"
 name: Windows_deployment